brad-colbert/fujinet-yail-server-1/README.md

 The server is written in Python and provides various image streaming capabilities for the YAIL client on Atari 8-bit computers via FujiNet.

 ### Features ###
-- **OpenAI Image Generation**: Generate images using OpenAI's DALL-E 3 model based on text prompts
+- **Multi-API Image Generation**: Generate images using OpenAI's DALL-E 3 model or Google's Gemini model
 - **Local Image Streaming**: Stream images from a local directory
 - **Web Camera Support**: Stream live video from a connected webcam
 - **Multiple Graphics Modes**: Support for different Atari graphics modes (8, 9, and VBXE)